top of page

 Iceland - Vikivaki

 This dance is a stylized Norse circle dance that has been performed since the middle ages.
-Traditionally, the music is sung by dancers, but we will use the song “Á Sprengisandi”.
+Traditionally, the music is sung by dancers performing the dance.
+We will use the prerecorded song “Á Sprengisandi,” but the students will have the opportunity to learn the Icelandic should they choose.

 India.png